christopher5106/christopher5106.github.io/_posts/2018-10-20-course-two-build-deep-learning-networks.markdown

 - Replace the majority of 3x3 filters with 1x1 filters (to fit within a budget of a certain number of convolution filters).

-- Decrease the number of input channels to 3x3 filters, using dedicated filters names squeeze layers.
+- Decrease the number of input channels to 3x3 filters, using dedicated filters named squeeze layers.

 - Downsample late in the network so that convolution layers have large activation maps.